rainjs/rainjs/doc/source/getting_started/installation.rst

    #. ``sudo npm link``
    #. ``rain start``

+In windows npm link is not working.
+You have to install the package globally but this means it not takes all changes automatically.
+Go to rainjs and type ``sudo npm install -g``

 .................
 Test installation
 .................

-This should give you a running instance of RAIN server and mothership.
+This should give you a running instance of a RAIN server.
 For testing your installation try to access: http://localhost:1337/example/index.